simpleanalytics/docs/_docs/55_events/01_introduction.md

 permalink: /events
 ---

-> The event feature is not as fast as you would expect from other Simple Analytics features.
-To access this feature in your dashboard go to simpleanalytics.com<b>/events/[YOUR WEBSITE]</b>.
+> The event UI is not that feature rich as you would expect from other Simple Analytics features.
+To access this feature in your dashboard go to [your events page](https://simpleanalytics.com/select-website/events).

 ## Install embed script